ansys/scade-ps/doc/source/user-guide/rename-unused.rst

 if the "Filename" property of an operator is modified, SCADE will generate a new ``.xscade`` file with the new name for the operator.

-For safety reasons, old files are not removed in such cases, as other projects may reference them.
-Over time, this means a SCADE project may become encumbered with obsolete files.
+SCADE does not remove obsolete files in such cases.
+Over time, this means a SCADE model's directory may become encumbered with obsolete files.

 ..
 Note::

-   Two IDE settings may be useful to avoid accumulating obsolete files:
+   Two IDE settings are useful to limit obsolete file issues:

    - *Tools > Settings > General > Use a creation dialog box*: prompts for an element and file name upon creation of operators and packages.
    - *Tools > Settings > General > Propagate entity name changes to filename*: automatically